Ivanov1ch/Catan/README.md

 <p align="center"><i>The result if the user asked for an unbalanced board.
 This board scored 0.6126, meaning it is very unbalanced.
 It's clear why this is - terrain types are clustered together, as are the best number tiles.</i></p>

 The pages with the generated boards are populated via GET parameters, which would allow a player to bookmark/save a board they like or share the generated board with other players simply via URL.

-I hope to host a demo of this project in the near future on some sort of free hosting service, so that I and other Catan players may use it in their game nights.
-I may end up turning the demo into a static site that chooses from a pre-generated, large list of potential boards.
-This would be less-than-ideal and a waste of the capabilities of the Python backend, but easy to find *free*, good-quality hosting for, which will likely be the dominating factor.
-The required changes to the source code will be made in a separate branch when this happens.